 - Once registered, substitutions may not be made.

-- Stewards will receive registration confirmations by email or by phone.
+- Parishioners will receive registration confirmations by email or by phone.

 - All registrants must confirm they understand the guidelines upon entering church.